 Public Certificate

-Click Add Secondary LDAP Server if you are using LDAP server clustering and want to configure an additional LDAP server.
+8. Click Add Secondary LDAP Server if you use LDAP server clustering and want to configure an additional one.

-Once you have completed the user group mapping configuration, click Save And Enable LDAP Auth to enable user authentication with LDAP.
+15. Click Save And Enable LDAP Auth to enable User authentication with LDAP.

 Check that the hostname and DNS server information is correct.

 Cannot reach LDAP Server.
-Check your LDAP Server parameters and that LDAP Server is connected to VPN.
+Check your LDAP Server parameters and that LDAP Server is connected to WPC.

 Check that the LDAP server port is correct, that it’s not closed on the LDAP server, and that it’s not blocked by a firewall.